 National programmes are broadcast from Delhi for relay by the Capital, Regional and Local Radio Stations.
 Some of these are the National Programme of Talks and Features in Hindi and English, the National Programmes of Drama and Music.

-The National Channel of All India Radio located in Delhi broadcasts programmes which are heard on Medium Wave and also on Short Wave.
-Started on 18th May 1988, this channel works as a night service from 6.50 PM to 6.10 AM the next morning.
-Broadcasting in Hindi, Urdu and English, the programme composition of the channel has been designed to make it representative of the cultural mosaic and ethos of the country.
+The National Channel of All India Radio located in Delhi broadcasted programmes which were heard on Medium Wave and also on Short Wave.
+Started on 18th May 1988, this channel worked as a night service from 6.50 PM to 6.10 AM the next morning.
+Broadcasting in Hindi, Urdu and English, the programme composition of the channel had been designed to make it representative of the cultural mosaic and ethos of the country.
 It has been closed on January, 2019

 The Regional Stations in different States form the middle tier of broadcasting.
 They originate programmes in the regional languages and dialects.
 Regional Channels are located in the major linguistic-cultural region of every state.
 116 Regional Channels are spread over 29 states & 6 Union Territories including the North-Eastern Service at Shillong that projects the vibrant cultural heritage of the North-Eastern region of this country.
 The Regional Channels, broadcast largely on the Medium Wave frequency, follow a composite programme pattern comprising of music - classical, light, folk and film, News and Current Affairs, Radio plays, features, Farm and Home programmes, programmes on Health & Family Welfare and programmes for Woman, Children etc.